What is a Word Processor or Typist?

 - Transmit work electronically to other locations.

-Qualities of a Word Processor or Typist
+Skills Needed to be a Word Processor or Typist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.